ntamas/blockmodel/doc/blockmodel.rst

 -g K, --groups K      Sets the desired number of groups to ``K``.
 The default is
                       -1, which means autodetection.

+-s N, --samples N     Sets the number of samples to be taken from the Markov
+                      chain after convergence to ``N``.
+The default is 100000.

 Advanced algorithm parameters
 -----------------------------